ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

 }

 // Key questions:
-// - How do humans adapt cognitively to working with ASI systems?
+// - How do humans adapt cognitively to working with AXI systems?
-// - What new human skills become valuable in an ASI-augmented world?
+// - What new human skills become valuable in an AXI-augmented world?
 // - How do societies adapt their institutions and cultures?
 ```